Funding Your Future

 There are many different types of state scholarships for Florida students, some based on financial need and others on academic merit or other criteria.
 Awards based on financial need will be determined by your FAFSA.
 You should also be aware that several of the need-based state awards are distributed on a first-come, first-serve basis, so complete the FAFSA process early!

-The most well-known state scholarship is the Florida Bright Futures program, the Scholarship Program for Florida residents is a merit-based scholarship that rewards eligible high school students for their academic accomplishments by providing funding to pursue post-secondary education at institutions in the State of Florida.
+The most well-known state scholarship is the Florida Bright Futures Scholarship Program.
+The program for Florida residents is a merit-based scholarship that rewards eligible high school students for their academic accomplishments by providing funding to pursue education after high school at institutions in Florida.
 These awards are determined based on academic achievement in high school (GPA), SAT and ACT scores, and completion of community service hours.
 Please review the current requirements.
 Students are eligible to apply for the Bright Futures Scholarship starting October 1st of their senior year.

 - Learn more about Bright Futures.